 Phase 3: Business Operations and Software Platform Analysis.

+What happens when accessibility violations aren’t created by your team, but the software, applications, and technology stack your organization is using?
 Third party tools, vendors, applications, and software are the biggest risks for ADA compliance violations.
 In the final phase of PDF Accessibility Simplified, we will walk you through the testing process for your technology stack to provide you direct knowledge and insight on the source of ADA compliance violations for PDFs.
 Many times, departments are producing PDFs with accessibility best-practices, but their third party vendor software is unknowingly introducing ADA compliance violations!
 You don’t want that, and neither do your residents.

 Phase 2: More Advanced PDF Accessibility Components.